luxonis/depthai-docs-website/source/pages/faq.rst

  - `IMX477 CS-Mount <https://www.arducam.com/product/b0242-arducam-imx477-hq-camera/>`__
  - `OV9281 M12-Mount <https://www.arducam.com/product/ov9281-mipi-1mp-monochrome-global-shutter-camera-module-m12-mount-lens-raspberry-pi/>`__

-Note that these are require an adapter (`here <https://shop.luxonis.com/collections/all/products/rpi-hq-camera-imx477-adapter-kit>`__), and :ref:`below <rpi_hq>` and this adapter connects to the RGB port of the BW1098FFC.
+Note that these are require an adapter (`here <https://shop.luxonis.com/collections/all/products/rpi-hq-camera-imx477-adapter-kit>`__), and :ref:`below <rpi_hq>` and this adapter connects to the RGB port of the `DepthAI FFC <https://docs.luxonis.com/projects/hardware/en/latest/pages/BW1098FFC.html>`__.
 It is possible to make other adapters such that more than one of these cameras could be used at a time, or to modify the `open-source BW1098FFC <https://github.com/luxonis/depthai-hardware/tree/master/BW1098FFC_DepthAI_USB3>`__ to accept the ArduCam FFC directly, but these have not yet been made.

 That said, we have seen users attach the same sort of optics that they would to smartphones to widen field of view, zoom, etc.
 The auto-focus seems to work appropriately through these adapters.
 For example a team member has tested the